 - Finish the side control bow and arrow choke.
 Therefore, you need to squeeze the collar grip and use your right leg to control the opponent’s shoulder and the left leg to hold his hip.

 Need more assistance!

-In the video instruction that follows, Coach Tom walks you step by step on accomplishing a bow and arrow choke submission from the top side control.
+In the following video instruction, Coach Tom walks you step by step through accomplishing a bow and arrow choke submission from the top side control.
 Have fun!

 The rolling bow and arrow choke is a fashionable technique in BJJ and Judo martial arts.
 Moreover, you can enter this choke submission often from the turtle position.
-Bur, how?
+But, how?

-- First and foremost, you need to get yourself to the top turtle jiu-jitsu position.
+- First, you must get yourself to the top turtle jiu-jitsu position.
 And, while you’re there, remember to secure your seat belt and use a pocket-on-pocket maneuver to manage and anticipate your opponent’s movements.

 - The next step is to establish a collar grip.
-So find a way to get your upper hand beneath the neck of your opponent.
+So find a way to get your upper hand beneath your opponent’s neck.
 But, make sure to get rid of your opponent’s hands because he will use them to black you.